benhg/magnifica-stats/README.md

 | 0 (Far right)               | 1                          | Double                          | 52.4                             | 15.4                            | 3.40:1         | Lungo        |

 Over time, I plan to fully populate this table.

+## Takeaways

+- The coffee input weight is not very precise.
+I think the machine is only accurate to about +/- one gram.
+That's not really the level of accuracy that we may be aiming for.
+- Some coffee doesn't end up in the brew system and instead ends up on the floor of the machine.
+Perhaps that's where some of the variablility comes from.